Table of Contents

-Spikes are usually preferred on a grass or field turf surface, allowing players to dig into the surface and resist forces to stop forward movement.
+Spikes are usually preferred on a grass or field turf surface.
+Allowing players to dig into the surface and resist forces to stop forward movement.
 Removable cleats are advantageous because they can be switched out for different surfaces.
 They come in 1/2, 5/8, 3/4, and 1-inch sizes.
 Molded cleats are preferred on turf surfaces to provide more traction.

 Other Sports Shoes

-There are shoes designed for virtually every sport, including golf, ballet, skating, hockey, cycling, and skiing.
+While there are shoes designed for virtually every sport, including golf, ballet, skating, hockey, cycling, and skiing.
 As always, a professional can help you purchase the shoe that is best for you and the sport you enjoy.

 Golf shoes need to provide stability in the shoe’s arch as the game.
 Requires players to walk long distances on changing surfaces.
 If possible, it is best to purchase a golf shoe with a removable insole.
 So that you can add an orthotic if necessary.